gruberjl/smm/lib/social/README.md

 Responsible for getting data from the providers (twitter) and sending it to the clients through Redis > ws

+When the server boots:

+* Get every workspace > connector > workflow and run through the syncs
+* Run through the syncs on a schedule (roughly every minute to avoid limits)
+* When a workflow is created, update the syncs.
+* When a workflow is removed, update the syncs.

 ## Actions and Events

 ### workflow created